csgohacks/master-guide/introduction/FAQ.md

 * Q: I saw [Insert hvh youtuber name here] recommending a cheat.
 Shall I buy one?

 A: Unless he/she is recommending some popular p2c(s), then you should be safe.
 However it is recommended to [check out this list](/cheat-software/pastes-and-scams.md) to avoid these scams.
-They only wasting your time on trying it.
+Those scams would only wasting your time on trying it.

 ## Cheat configuration